 - Criminal Law and Procedure in a Comparative Perspective.

-The programme further envisages dedicated sessions on career guidance and professional development in the UN System.
-For instance, students will have the possibility to participate to individual sessions with representatives of the United Nations Volunteers (UNV) programme.
+The programme further envisages dedicated sessions on career guidance and professional development, including reference to the UN System.
+Students will have the opportunity to interact with human resources specialists and participate in an outreach session led by United Nations Volunteers (UNV) programme, that might select students for individual meetings.

 The selected students, in order to be awarded the final Master of Laws Degree worth 40 UPEACE credits (equivalent to 40 US credits/60 ECTS), need to: